surifirstpin/Acubi_documentation/Version.5/Dashboard.md

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/master/images/New_version5/UD_Dashboard_image2.png)

+ - To View the existing dashboard report Click on
  - Choose the dashboard from the list and click on it.
 You will be navigated to the dashboard report.
  - Left side of the dashboard displays global filters used.
   - here you can apply available filter option and check the result depending on the filter applied, By clicking on **Apply** Button.